-The Company invests in Israeli Government debt securities and debt securities of entities that are publicly traded on the Tel Aviv stock exchange that have a minimum rating of A+ at the date of investment.
+The Company invests in Israeli Government debt securities and debt securities of entities that are publicly traded on the Tel Aviv stock exchange that have a minimum rating of A at the date of investment, which comprise most of its investmens and in debt securities that are traded in the US market that have a minimum rating of B at the date of investment.
 The Company manages the equity price risk through diversification and by placing limits on individual and total equity instruments.
 Reports on the equity portfolio are submitted to the Company's senior management on a regular basis.